- Students of Encore are required to maintain passing grades in ALL of their classes in order to participate in their conservatory or team events.

 - Unauthorized distribution, selling, or buying of materials or information without prior administration approval

-First Offense – 1 day off campus suspension
+First Offense – 1 day on campus detention

 Second Offense – 2 days off campus suspension